How to Make Butter At Home from 'Malai' or Yoghurt

 Makhan Banane ka Tarika

-I have not given any amounts here, it depends upon how much you have of the main ingredient.
-Edited January 2016.
+I have not given any amounts there, it depends upon how much you have of the main ingredient.
+Edited July 2018.

 It can be made from either of the following